 Email: freedomofinformation@sa.gov.au

-You can also seek a review or appeal if you have applied for your personal records to be amended under FOI and amendment has been refused.
+You can also seek a review or appeal if you have applied for your personal records to be amended under FOI and this has been refused.

 You can download a copy of an application for review of an FOI determination (decision) on the State Records website.